neocristal/ccg-tournament/README.md

 Zip everything into a WordPress-compatible plugin

 🔧 Working on Packaging...
-⏳ Please give me 1–2 minutes to:
-Generate all necessary files
 Ensure all JS/CSS are enqueued properly
 Package assets, includes, templates, and main plugin file